SLKone/staging/_sub-industries/building-products-construction.md

   - "Operational Efficiency: Streamlining processes to enhance productivity and reduce costs."
   - "Workforce Optimization: Enhancing workforce capabilities and productivity through targeted strategies."
   - "Collaborative Approach: Partnering with your team to deliver customized and impactful solutions."
-cta: "Ready to enhance your Building Products & Construction operations?
-Contact SLKone today to learn how our specialized services can drive your operational efficiency and sustainable growth."
+cta-title: "Ready to enhance your Building Products & Construction operations?"
+cta: "Contact SLKone today to learn how our specialized services can drive your operational efficiency and sustainable growth."
 icon: "fa-building"
 color: "sand"
+image: "/assets/images/backgrounds/building-products-construction.webp"
 ---